 You will then meet Dr. McCarthy, who will review your health history and determine if yours is a chiropractic case.
-If chiropractic treatment cannot help your problem, you will be told this and you will be referred to someone that can help you.
+If chiropractic treatment cannot help you, you will be told this and you will be referred to someone that can help you.
 There is no charge for a consultation.

 Standard physical, orthopaedic, neurological and chiropractic tests will then be performed to determine the exact cause(s) of your problem.

 X-rays may be required to visualize any serious spinal problems such as pathology, disease, injury or damage to the joint structures.
 Chiropractors will also use x-rays as an important tool to help them determine exactly how to treat you.
-The information we get from those x-rays can often decrease the time necessary to get you better.
+The information we get from your x-rays can often decrease the time necessary to get you better.
 We have an x-ray lab near by that will perform all required x-rays to our personal standards.
 OHIP will cover the technical portion of your x-rays but they will NOT cover the reading fee for those x-rays.
 There will be an X-Ray reading fee for ALL x-rays viewed by Dr. McCarthy, including those already taken by your doctor.
 See our Fee Schedule for current fees.

 Report of Findings Visit

 Once your initial visit is complete, Dr. McCarthy will review your history, examination and x-ray findings and prepare his Report of Findings for your next visit.

 On your second visit, we will review all x-rays that were taken and you will receive a complete report of your examination findings.
 Dr. McCarthy will outline a treatment plan for your unique problem or health complaint.
 There will be ample opportunity to ask any questions.
 Make sure that you are fully aware of the nature and severity of your condition and what Dr. McCarthy is planning to do to help you.
 Based on clinical experience, Dr. McCarthy will explain your prospects for recovery and what you can do to help speed the process.
 Feel free to bring along family members to your "Report of Findings visit"